UAlbertaALTLab/dictionary-database/README.md

   Entries from individual sources are **not** imported as main entries in the ALTLab database.
 Instead they are stored as subentries (using the `dataSources` field).
 The import script merely matches entries from individual sources to a main entry, or creates a main entry if none exists.
 An aggregation script then does the work of combining information from each of the subentries into a main entry (see the next step).

-5. (_Forthcoming_) [How to run the aggregation script that combines subentries into a single main entry.]

-For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
+5. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
 In order for this command to work, you will need each of the following files to be present in the `/data` directory, with these exact filenames:

 * `MD-CW-mappings.tsv`
 * `Maskwacis.tsv`